DaveEveritt/css-lightbox/readme.md

 ## TO DO

+- [ ] add to front-end-materials/css-animation-transition/
-- [ ] add Next and Previous buttons
+- [ ] add Next and Previous buttons?

 ## DONE